 If you are getting divorced and will be sharing custody of a child, what can you expect regarding visitation and the possession schedule?
 Even if the other parent will have primary custody, you as the non-custodial parent should expect to have reasonable visitation rights and access to your child.

 Who determines what is reasonable and how often will you get to see your child?
 What happens if there is a failure to exercise parenting time or contact by one parent?
 How long does it take to get visitation rights?
+When can you deny visitation to the non custodial parent?
 Read on to find out.

 What is visitation rights protocol in Texas and how does it usually work?